ads-mirrors/auditing.testssl.sh/Readme.md

 ### Status

-**Please note that very soon you won't receive any updates for the 3.0.x releases anymore.** While this is true for quite some time as far as features are concerned, this will be also the case for maintenance updates like CA and handshakes but also as far as security fixes are concerned.

-Please use the 3.2 branch!
+**You are looking at the old stabe version 3.0.10.
+This is the last version and it will not receive any updates.** Please migrate ASAP to the stable 3.2 branch!

-Update notification here or @ [mastodon](https://infosec.exchange/@testssl) or [bluesky](https://bsky.app/profile/testssl.bsky.social).
+Update notification for newer versions can be found @ [github](https:/github.com/testssl/testssl.sh) or @ [mastodon](https://infosec.exchange/@testssl) or [bluesky](https://bsky.app/profile/testssl.bsky.social).
 The [twitter](https://twitter.com/drwetter) account is not being used anymore.

 ### Installation

-You can download testssl.sh by cloning this git repository:
+You can download this testssl.sh version by cloning this git repository:

     git clone --depth 1 https://github.com/testssl/testssl.sh.git --branch 3.0

-For the stable version help yourself by downloading the latest [ZIP](https://github.com/testssl/testssl.sh/releases) from the 3.0.X branch or the latest testssl-3.0.X.tar.gz from [https://testssl.sh](https://testssl.sh/) archive.
+For the stable version help yourself by downloading the latest [ZIP](https://github.com/testssl/testssl.sh/releases) from the 3.0.x branch or the latest testssl-3.0.x.tar.gz from [https://testssl.sh](https://testssl.sh/) archive.
 Just ``cd`` to the directory created (=INSTALLDIR) and run it off there.

 #### Docker